 Row hierarchies are useful when you have rows of data that are related to each other, like denoting subtasks in a project plan or budget line items that roll-up to subtotals.

 Indenting and Outdenting

-In Spreadsheet.com, rows can be indented and thereby become "children" to their "parent" row.
-To indent data in a row, select the button in the toolbar, and that row will become the child of the parent row above it.
-Or reverse your indent with the outdenting button in the toolbar.
+By indenting a row, it becomes a "child" row to the "parent" above it.
+To indent data in a row, select the indent button in the toolbar, and that row will become the child of the parent row above it.
+Or reverse your indent with the outdent button in the toolbar.
 You can pick any cell in a row and the entire row will indent or outdent to the row above it.

-Parent-child relationships have a few unique behaviors worth calling out:
+Parent-child relationships have a few unique behaviors worth noting: